PeaPodTechnologies/PeaPod/docs/dsfcsubmission/designreport.md

 De-centralized Production

 Many crops are endemic to certain climates, making global transport necessary to for foreign markets.
 This reduces freshness, necessitates preservatives, and increases the carbon footprint of agriculture.
 By upscaling PeaPod technology to a farm scale, climate-bound crops can be produced anywhere.
-This creates regional farms of global variety, making it easier to have a local food diet.

 PeaPod's form factor makes it a viable tool for at-home production, either in cities or off-grid.
 With only a solar power source, water, and a compact supply of nutrient solutions, users can sustain crops even through winter without travelling for nutrients and supplies.